Our Parents

 Our free tool provides options, advice, and next steps based on your unique situation.

-Reverse mortgages are a better solution when one only parent is moving to assisted living while the other plans to remain in the home.
-They’re also an excellent option for seniors who need a way to pay for in-home care so they can age in place.
+Another option is a reverse mortgage.
+Reverse mortgages are a better solution when only one of your parents is moving to assisted living and the other plans to remain in the home.
+This is also an excellent way to pay for in-home care if the senior wishes to remain in their home and age in place.

 These loans, also called home equity conversion mortgages (HECMs), must comply with extensive federal rules.
-Borrowers must be at least 62 years old and must meet with a qualified loan counselor before taking the loan.
+Borrowers must be at least 62 years old and must meet with a qualified loan counselor before taking the loan, among other stipulations.[01]

 The upsides to a reverse mortgage are: